 Stir frying is an art.
 Have FUN with it!
 And then sit back and enjoy the FRUITS of your labor!
 Honestly, that is my favorite part about cooking – the eating at the end.
 I know lots of you love and good stir fry and stir fry a ton – chime in and let me know what other tips and tricks you know of!
 I wanna LEARN!

 Also, some of my favorite stir fry?
 RIGHT HERE.
 So delicious, and making my me so HUNGRY.
-Check these tried and true stir fry recipes out!
+Check these tried and true stir fry recipes from my blog!